chihtu/ccssmath/README.md

 # Common Core Math Standards in many formats
+  + There are 664 items.
   + There are 517 Math standards.
+  + There are 147 clusters (summaries for groups of standards).
-  + Standards include math practices and content area standards.
+  + Standards data set includes math practices, content area standards, and descriptive clusters.
   + Math symbols use Unicode superscripts and subscripts (without HTML).
   + Formats include text files and workbooks (e.g., spreadsheets).
   + Formats now include JSON files.